MS-GPS-Hackathons/MS-Identity-For-Apps-Hackathon/Student/Challenge_D1_05.md

 ## Tips

-You can limit the logins by using incognito mode and private browsing by logging in with different user accounts
+You can limit the logins by using incognito mode and private browsing by logging in with different user accounts.

+In the Enterprise Application assignments, it is recommended to add group assignments instead of direct user assignments.

 ## Learning Resources